malcprentice/malcprentice.github.io/0-source/Invention - use APA title case and italics.md

 |Video Collection |YouTube, TED Talks  							|Video title

-# What about website?
+# What about websites?

-It depends:
+Are they website versions of something else, or just websites?

 ### News websites
 Pretend they are actual newspapers.